-The Company's net cash flows provided by operating activities for the first quarter of fiscal 2004 amounted to \$11.1 million as compared to \$4.6 million provided by operating activities during the same period of fiscal 2003.
+The Company's net cash flows provided by operating activities for the first six months of fiscal 2004 amounted to \$21.5 million as compared to \$13.9 million provided by operating activities during the same period of fiscal 2003.
 The increase in operating cash flows resulted primarily from increased net income.
 The largest changes in operating assets and liabilities related to billed and accrued receivables, deferred revenue and income taxes.

-The Company's net cash flows used in investing activities totaled \$0.3 million for the first quarter of fiscal 2004 as compared to \$0.5 million used in investing activities during the same period of fiscal 2003.
-Investing activities during each of these periods primarily related to purchases of property and equipment.
-During the first quarter of fiscal 2004, the Company purchased property and equipment of \$0.4 million as compared to \$0.6 million for the same period of fiscal 2003.
+The Company's net cash flows provided by investing activities totaled \$0.2 million for the first six months of fiscal 2004 as compared to \$0.5 million used in investing activities during the same period of fiscal 2003.
+During the first six months of fiscal 2004, the Company received proceeds from sales of marketable securities of \$1.4 million as compared to \$0.5 million for the same period of fiscal 2003.
+During the first six months of fiscal 2004, the Company purchased property and equipment of \$1.0 million as compared to \$0.9 million for the same period of fiscal 2003.

-The Company's net cash flows used in financing activities totaled \$0.7 million for the first quarter of fiscal 2004 as compared to \$4.6 million used in financing activities during the same period of fiscal 2003.
-During the first quarter of fiscal 2004 and 2003, payments made to third-party financial institutions to repay factoring debts were \$5.2 million and \$4.6 million, respectively.
-During the first quarter of fiscal 2004, however, the Company received \$4.5 million from the exercise of stock options as compared to almost no proceeds in the first quarter of fiscal 2003.
+The Company's net cash flows used in financing activities totaled \$1.0 million for the first six months of fiscal 2004 as compared to \$10.9 million used in financing activities during the same period of fiscal 2003.
+During the first six months of fiscal 2004 and 2003, payments made to third-party financial institutions to repay factoring debts were \$9.7 million and \$11.0 million, respectively.
+During the first six months of fiscal 2004, however, the Company received \$8.6 million from the exercise of stock options as compared to almost no proceeds in the first six months of fiscal 2003.

-The Company's net cash flows resulting from exchange rate fluctuations for the first quarter of fiscal 2004 amounted to \$1.6 million as compared to \$0.7 million during the same period of fiscal 2003.
+The Company's net cash flows resulting from exchange rate fluctuations for the first six months of fiscal 2004 amounted to \$2.5 million as compared to \$1.0 million during the same period of fiscal 2003.

-The Company believes that its existing sources of liquidity, including cash on hand, marketable securities and cash provided by operating activities, will satisfy the Company's projected liquidity requirements for the foreseeable future.
+The Company may decide to use cash in the future to acquire new products and services or enhance existing products and services through acquisitions of other companies, product lines, technologies and personnel, or through investments in other companies.
+The Company believes that its existing sources of liquidity, including cash on hand and cash provided by operating activities, will satisfy the Company's projected short-term and long-term liquidity requirements.